 As an affiliate, we earn on qualifying purchases.

-EFFECTIVE ON ALL SURFACES and QUICK DRYING: Furniture Clinic Wood Stain is a fast drying and highly concentrated…
+EFFECTIVE ON ALL SURFACES: Furniture Clinic Wood Stain is a fast drying wood stain effective on all indoor…

 As an affiliate, we earn on qualifying purchases.